This service is provided by Helsinki Partners, a city-owned non-profit organisation that works to promote Helsinki internationally.

 (in Finnish Tietosuojavaltuutetun toimisto) (www.tietosuoja.fi)

-Cookies are small text files that HP websites store on the data subject’s computer, mobile device or other devices when using HP’s websites.
+Cookies are small text files that HP websites store on the data subject’s computer, mobile device or other device when using HP’s websites.

 When using HP websites, the data subject has the opportunity to choose which non-essential cookies he or she consents to.
 Necessary cookies can be set despite the data subject’s consent based on legislation.

 The data subject can also change the settings of their browser and delete the set cookies from the browser after using HP’s websites.